cbochs/grapple.nvim/README.md

 ## Introduction

-Grapple is a plugin that aims to provide immediate navigation to important files and bring you back to exactly where you left off.
+Grapple is a plugin that aims to provide immediate navigation to important files within a [project scope](#tag-scopes) and bring you back to exactly where you left off.

 To get started, [install](#installation) the plugin using your preferred package manager, setup the plugin, and give it a go!
-You can find the default configuration for the plugin in the section [below](#configuration)
+You can find the default configuration for the plugin in the section [below](#configuration).

 ## Features

-* **Scoped** file tagging for immediate navigation
+* **Project scoped** file tagging for immediate navigation
 * **Persistent** cursor tracking for tagged files

 ## Requirements